 The market moves.

-There are different mortgage rates for different property types.
+There are different mortgage rates for different property types in Texas.
 Property types can vary between single-family detached homes, duplexes, or condos.
 Each of these properties has an associated loan default risk.
 Mortgage rates will vary between property types to reflect that risk.
 A single-family detached home will typically have better rates than condos.
 Condos are often considered riskier and usually have higher ¼% higher rates (or more, depending on the buyer’s credit score).

 Along with your income, employment, and assets your credit profile is crucial during the pre-approval process and determining your mortgage rate.
 Credit scores can influence an interest rate by as much as 1%, and credit reports only remain valid for 90 to 120 days.
 Your credit score is determined from three different places: Equifax, TransUnion, and Experian.
 At JVM, we use Fannie Mae’s and Freddie Mac’s specialized software as part of the pre-approval process.

 Credit scores are generated through specialized software that works with JVM’s internal credit reporting system.
 Higher credit scores not only qualify you for more loans, but they also qualify you for lower mortgage rates.
 If you pay your bills on time and have smaller amounts of debt, you likely have a higher credit score.
 However, a single late payment, or running the credit report when balances are high can easily reduce a score by as much as 50 to 100 points.

 Credit reports and information provided by third parties cannot be verified as 100% and should not be relied on when the stakes are so high with pre-approvals and mortgage rates.
 Always make sure you are using a trusted lender when getting your credit information.We see a lot of clients worry about lenders pulling their credit score – they’re afraid it will bring their score down.
 In this blog post from JVM’s founder, Jay, he explains why lenders must pull credit and why buyers don’t need to worry about inquires to their score.